Gyula Farkas (natural scientist): Biography

 In 1886, Farkas was nominated for a professorship of mathematical physics at Franz Joseph University of Kolozsvár (Klausenburg).
 A year later he obtained it as an extraordinarius (professor without tenure) and became an ordinarius professor of physics in 1888.
 His scientific reputation grew both in Hungary and abroad.
-In 1893, Farkas represented the university at the Galilei anniversary celebration in Padova where he received a doctor honoris causa from the University of Padova.
+In 1893, Farkas represented the university at the Galilei anniversary celebration in Padova, where he received a doctor honoris causa from the University of Padova.
 He wrote A virtuális sebességek elve Galileinél after the Galilei celebrations.
-Farkas also served as Dean and Rector of the same university and worked there up to 1915, when he retired from his position at the University due to deteriorating eyesight.
+Farkas also served as dean and rector of the same university and worked there up to 1915, when he retired from his position at the university due to deteriorating eyesight.
 Farkas retired to Budapest but continued to work and publish until 1926.
-He lived alone until moving in with a relative shortly before his death on December 26, 1930.

 Farkas had remarried after the death of his first wife.
-He lived alone after the death of second wife in 1915.
-He moved in with relatives a few months before his death on December 27, 1930 in Pestszentlőrinc.
+He lived alone after the death of his second wife in 1915.
+He moved in with relatives a few months before his death on December 26 or December 27, 1930, in Pestszentlőrinc.

 He made a contribution to linear algebra with Farkas' lemma, which is named after him for his derivation of it.
 In 1894, Farkas gave a mathematical formulation to the mechanical principle of Fourier and developed a theory of linear inequalities to derive the necessary condition for the equilibrium of a mechanical system.
 This was an extension of Lagrange’s work on the mechanical principle of Courtivron which used equality constraints.
 Farkas’ work introduced inequality constraints and showed that Lagrange’s theory was a special case.
 If the forces in a system are conservative, finding the necessary condition for equilibrium is equivalent to minimizing the potential subject to constraints.
 This led to his formulation of the necessary condition of optimality of nonlinear programming in an analytical mechanical framework.

 Farkas was elected a corresponding member of the Hungarian Academy of Sciences in 1898 and a full member in 1914.
 Farkas was highly respected for his noble personal qualities and talent in organization.
 He had significant contributions to applied mathematics, mechanical equilibrium, thermodynamics, and electrodynamics.
 His habilitation was about complex functions and quaternions.
 Farkas gave conditions for the solvability of Schröder's functional equation in 1884.
 His results in hydrodynamics and thermodynamics were discussed in the second volume of the Woldemar Voigt's ‘Mathematische Physik’, published in 1896.
 His physics papers were mathematically rigorous and at the same level as other contemporary papers on physics.
 His best-known mathematical paper was ‘Theorie der einfachen Ungleichungen’ published in 1901 where he proved his inequality theorem.
 Farkas was among the first to have a modern approach to entropy and derived the Carnot-Clausius principle mathematically fourteen years before Carathéodory.
 He was the first in Hungary to have lectures on the special theory of relativity.